jakevossen5/pi-generator-from-blocks/README.md

 Then, install Rust from the [offical rust guide](https://www.rust-lang.org/tools/install).

-Compile the program using `rustc -O main.rs -o main`.
-Then you can run the program using `main`.
+Compile the program using `RUSTFLAGS="-C target-cpu=native" cargo build --release`.
+Then you can run the program using the executable found in the `target/release/` folder.
 By default, it will start with 1 digit, then 2, then 3, etc, until you cancel the program.
 You can modify the starting value by change `n` in the source and recompiling.